EnzoVenturelliPina/LeetCode/1768. Merge Strings Alternately/README.md

 # Intuition
-Initially, I thought about converting the integer into a string and comparing the last element with the first, as this approach would be simpler than performing successive divisions based on the number's length if I were to work directly with the digits.
+I thought about traversing both words only once, alternately adding the letters to a variable that would form the new word.
+To achieve this, I used a StringBuilder, which allows efficient character addition using the append method.

 # Approach
-I converted the integer into a string and then, using a for loop and an if statement, compared the first element with the last.
-If at any point the compared elements were different, the function would return false.
-After the loop, if no differences were found, the function would return true.
+With a while loop, I traversed both words simultaneously, ensuring that each character was processed only once.
+Inside the loop, I used if conditions to check if there were still characters available in each word and, if so, added them to the StringBuilder.

 # Complexity
 **Time complexity:**
-O(n), where n is the number of digits in the input number.
-The loop runs through half of the string.
+The algorithm traverses both input strings (word1 and word2) once, where n is the length of word1 and m is the length of word2.
+Since each character is processed only once, the time complexity is linear with respect to the combined length of the two strings.

 **Space complexity:**
-O(n), as the number is converted into a string, requiring additional space proportional to the number of digits.
+The StringBuilder stores the merged result, which, in the worst case, will have a length equal to the sum of the lengths of word1 and word2.
+Therefore, the space complexity is proportional to the combined length of the two input strings.